Eucatastrophe: Examples

 The best-known and most fully realized eucatastrophe in Tolkien's work occurs in the climax of The Lord of the Rings.
 Though victory seems assured for Sauron, the One Ring is permanently destroyed as a result of Gollum's waylaying of Frodo at Mount Doom.

 Another example of eucatastrophe is the recurring role of the eagles as unexpected rescuers throughout Tolkien's writing.
 While their role has been described as that of a deus ex machina, Tolkien described Bilbo's "eucatastrophic emotion" at the eagles' appearance in The Hobbit as one of the key moments of the book.

-In work by other authors, the explosion of the Death Star in Star Wars, or the kiss that saves Snow White, have been characterized as eucatastrophes.
 Longtermists such as Owen Cotton-Barratt and Toby Ord have adopted the word to refer to any hypothetical future transition that would provide existential hope of not only averting human extinction, but also hope of an "efflorescence" of future abundance.